 - Bánh Giá, Gia cake

-Banh Gia is a specialty from Tien Giang province, the best Banh Gia is found in Giong market, Go Cong, Tien Giang.
-The cake is very famous and loved by locals.
-According to historical stories, the cake was born in the same time when the land was being formed in 17th century.
+Banh Gia is a speciality from Tien Giang province, the best Banh Gia is found in Giong market, Go Cong, Tien Giang.
+The cake is very famous and loved by the locals.
+According to historical stories, the cake was born at the same time when the land was being formed in the 17th century.
 “Gia” is the name of the mould to make the cake.
 Gia cake is made of meat, shrimp, mushroom, wood ear, napa cabbage, rice flour, soy flour, pig brain, vegetable oil or lard.
 Fire the cake till it’s done, served with noodle, sauce and herbs.

 - Bánh Cam, Orange cake

 There are many versions of the cake the one I’m talking about is spherical and flat and lined during a sugar glaze.
-The other version (in North Vietnam) is round like an orange; however it does not have the glaze.
-The orange cake of the south is quite easy made with rice flour, mung bean paste fried until the crust turns into golden brown.
+The other version (in North Vietnam) is round like an orange; however, it does not have the glaze.
+The orange cake of the south is quite easily made with rice flour, mung bean paste fried until the crust turns into golden brown.
 The sugar syrup is put on the surface of the cake at the end.
-This cake is a favorite dessert of children and sold in every big market in the south.
+This cake is a favourite dessert for children and sold in every big market in the south.

 - Bánh Da Lợn, Pig’s Skin cake

 The cake is one of the best desserts in Vietnam.
 This cake will impress you deeply with its gorgeous look with light green surface and yellow lines in between.
 The cake is made from tapioca starch, rice flour, mashed mung bean paste, taro, or durian, coconut milk and/or water, and sugar.
 In the end, the cake must have a pleasant vibrant green colour and fragrance of pandan leaf.
 The yellow layers can either be mung beans or durian.